Skip to Content

 What is the Lord Mayor’s Show?

-Dating back to the 13th century, the City originally organised The Lord Mayor’s Show so the new Lord Mayor could introduce him or herself to the people of the City.
+Dating back to the 13th century, the City of London was originally organised so that The Lord Mayor of The City of London could go and introduce himself to the King or Queen of England.

-It takes place in the form of a three-mile procession – the world’s oldest and longest of its kind.
+In the 800 years since the Lord Mayor’s Show has become a spectacle like no other There’s a whole elaborate parade and displays for revellers to enjoy.
+It still takes place in the form of a three-mile procession – the world’s oldest and longest of its kind.

 Every year is different, whilst remaining faithful to the rich melting pot of cultures within the City.